 Aggarwal and Sung (2009) Pharmacological basis for the role of curcumin in chronic diseases: an age-old spice with modern targets.
 TiPS 30 85 PMID: 19110321

-Keywords: Curcumin, supplier, Antitumor, anti-inflammatory, antioxidant, Apoptosis, Inducer, nrf2, Diferuloylmethane, Apoptosis, Inducers, Tocris Bioscience
+Keywords: Curcumin, Curcumin supplier, Antitumor, anti-inflammatory, antioxidant, Apoptosis, Inducer, nrf2, Diferuloylmethane, Inducers, Antioxidants, Nrf2, 2841, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for Curcumin include: